typedb/typedb-docs/02-console/01-console.md

 ### Locale settings

 TypeDB can store string attributes that have characters outside the [ASCII](https://ascii.cl/) range (for example: non-English letters, symbols, and emojis).
-To manipulate them using Console, the system locale must use a compatible code set, such as Unicode.
+To manipulate them using Console, the console terminal must use a locale with a compatible code set, such as Unicode.

 If it doesn't, these characters will most likely be rendered as "?" symbols in Console.
 If this issue occurs: